phalpern/WG21-halpern/vector-execution-models.md

 A _barrier_ is a point of synchronization, adding specific happens-before dependencies between steps executed on otherwise-independent lanes in a gang.
-Two types of barriers are described here: a _full barrier_ and a _wavefront barrier_.
+Two types of barriers are described here: a _lockstep barrier_ and a _wavefront barrier_.
 A barrier need not correspond to a hardware operation -- it is an abstraction that allows us to reason about what side effects are known to have occurred, and what side effects are known to have